S Source:

 It can't be verified A fake news article may or may not have links in it tracing its sources; if it does, these links may not lead to articles outside of the site's domain or many not contain information pertinent to the article topic.

-Fake news appeals to emotion: Fake news plays on your feelings - it makes you angry or happy or scared.
-This is to ensure you won't do anything as pesky as fact-checking.
+Appeals to emotion: Inaccurate news tries to manipulate your feelings - makes you angry or happy or scared.
+This is to ensure you'll react and reshare instead of checking anywhere else for accuracy.

-Authors usually aren't experts: Most authors aren't even journalists, but paid trolls.
+Authors usually aren't experts: Usually authors aren't even journalists but paid trolls or just bots.

-It can't be found anywhere else: If you look up the main idea of a fake news article, you might not find any other news outlet (real or not) reporting on the issue.
+It can't be found anywhere else: If you look up the main idea of a false news article, you are likely not find any other news outlet (real or not) reporting on the issue.

 Fake news comes from fake sites: Did your article come from abcnews.co? or mercola.com?
 Realnewsrightnow.com?
 These and a host of other URLs are fake news sites.